falaelcom/Falael.FastResilientCache.OpenCart_4/readme.md

 **Impact:**

-- Product page edits: Only invalidate 1 key instead of entire `product` bucket
+- Product page edits: Only invalidate 1 key instead of all products
-- Order placement: Only invalidate affected product pages (typically 1-5 keys) instead of all product cache
+- Order placement: Only invalidate affected product pages (typically 1-5 keys) instead of all products

 **Files To Modify:**
 - `catalog/controller/product/product.php` (or equivalent product detail controller)